IvanBabura/short-url-generator/README.md

 - [X] Add exception logging.
 - [ ] Add caching.
 - [X] Add link lifetime (TTL = 10 min).
+- [ ] !!!
+I have an error if the project will be started before the options' database is initialized. while making a crutch.(((
 - [ ] Add the ability to change the TTL.
 Rewrite TTL end message.
 - [ ] Rewrite short-link-generation algorithm.
 (I don’t like it very much, it’s made for a quick hand “if only there was.”
 Can be improved.)
 - [ ] Implement horizontal scaling of the service.